OpenINF/openinf.github.io/collections/_drafts/agent-forwarding.md

 The traditional way to run _gpg-agent_ on Unix systems is by launching it at login time.

-To be sure, we will add the following line to&helip;
+To be sure, we will add the following line to&hellip;

 :::windows